 The orbital period is about 2 hours.
 The distance of the adjacent orbit is about 35 km on the equator.
-The orbiter returns the initial orbit every month if the orbital perturbation is negligible.
+The orbiter returns the initial orbit nearly every month.
 By adjusting the orbital latitude, global mapping with a high-latitude resolution less than 35 km on the equator is possible.
 Totally four maneuvers to keep the altitude are planned during one year.
-The capabilities for data recording and data downlink are 10 GBytes and 10 Mbps, respectively.